 Water fountains

-If this is your first time to Europe you should know that the random OLD water fountains are there to help you cool off or just getting a drink.
+If this is your first time to Europe, you should know that the random OLD water fountains are there to help you cool off or just getting a drink.
 I wouldn’t drink out of the basin, personally, but the water is cold and refreshing!
+And able to drink!
+If it isn’t able to be drank there will be signs on the fountain if the water isn’t potable.

 Stop at an Arab Bath House